diegodorado/diegodorado.github.io/content/works/live-emojing/index.md

 I am working to publish the repositories of these plugins with their respective documentation and instructions with certainty that new and interesting applications will emerge from their disclosure.

 And above all:
-# have fun with emoji based music! 😆
+## to have fun with emoji based music! 😆